arapat/sparrow-doc/pseudocode/overview.md

       <Mark the read block on disk as FREE>
     END
     Example = <Next example in Buffer>
-    OutgoingMemBuffer.BlockingWrite(Example)
+    OutQueue.BlockingWrite(Example)
   END
 END
 ```

 ## Scanner

+Scanner works in two threads.

+1. The thread for the `BufferLoader` updates the examples in the BufferLoader from `StratifiedStorage`.
+2. The thread for the `Booster` updates the statistics of the weak rules after reading in
+the examples from the `BufferLoader`.

 ### BufferLoader

 `BufferLoader` is an in-memory data loader to efficiently provide training examples to the learning algorithm.
 It maintains a weighted sample of the training dataset with regard to the latest ensemble model.
-In a separate thread, it constantly gather newly sampled examples from the stratified storage to replace its current sample set.
+Internally, it constantly gather newly sampled examples from the stratified storage to replace its current sample set.

 #### Structure